4. Actions: the model

 The [messages_fr.properties] file is as follows:

-NotNull=The field cannot be empty
+NotNull=The field can't be empty

 typeMismatch=Invalid format